Merkel challenger cracks whip after party chairman's criticism

-BERLIN The main opposition challenger to German Chancellor Angela Merkel, lagging her badly in the run-up to the September 22 election, rebuked his party's chairman on Sunday in another sign of disarray in the Social Democrats' (SPD) campaign.
+BERLIN Germany's leading challenger to Chancellor Angela Merkel, lagging badly in the run-up to the September 22 election, rebuked his party's chairman, in another sign of disarray in the Social Democrats' (SPD) campaign.

-Peer Steinbrueck told the weekly Der Spiegel that he expected all SPD members, including chairman Sigmar Gabriel, to back him, days after a party meeting in which Gabriel openly criticised Steinbrueck's campaign, the magazine said.
+Peer Steinbrueck told weekly Der Spiegel that he expected all SPD members, including chairman Sigmar Gabriel, to back his election fight, just days after a party meeting in which Gabriel openly criticised Steinbrueck's campaign, the magazine said.

-At a party event later on Sunday the men sat next to each other and both denied any rift.

 The SPD trail Merkel's conservatives in opinion polls by about 15-16 points.
-In an Emnid poll published on Sunday, they slipped a point to 25 percent, their lowest since January, and only 2 points above their poor showing in the 2009 election.
+An Emnid poll published on Sunday showed the party slipped a point to 25 percent, its lowest since January, and only 2 points above its poor showing in the 2009 election.

 "Only by concentrating all our strengths can the SPD oust this government and Mrs Merkel," Steinbrueck told Der Spiegel.